How to appeal to a tribunal if you disagree with a Gangmasters Licensing Authority decision on a full or provisional gangmaster's licence.

 The tribunal hearing

-Your hearing (if you ask for one) will take place in a court or tribunal building.
+If you do have a hearing it will take place in a court or tribunal building.

 The hearing will be attended by: